-- (a) This article creates a uniform process for private entities and the city to engage in a public-private partnership (P3) consistent with the provisions of F.S. section 255.065, as that statute may be amended from time to time. - (b) When considering a public project, the city may elect to (1) follow this P3 process if consistent with applicable state statutes, (2) follow any other legally available project delivery process, or (3) not pursue the project. - (c) The procurement of P3 agreements by the city shall be governed by the provisions of this article.
-Requirements of other sections or articles of this chapter 3-3, including but not limited to section 3-3-4, section 3-3-10, and section 3-3-13, shall not apply to procurements under this article unless such requirement is expressly included or incorporated by reference in the procurement documents.
-The city shall ensure that generally accepted business practices for exemptions provided by this article are part of the procurement process or are included in the P3 agreement. - (d) The city may develop and maintain a separate P3 policy containing more detailed procedures and requirements for entering into P3 agreements, consistent with this article.
+- (a) This article IV-creates a uniform process for private entities and the city to engage in a public-private partnership (P3) consistent with Chapter 2013-223, Laws of Florida, section 2 the provisions of F.S. section 255.065, as that statute may be amended from time to time. - (b) When considering a public project, the city may elect to (1) follow this P3 process if consistent with Chapter 2013 223, Laws of Florida, applicable state statutes, (2) follow any other legally available project delivery process, or (3) not pursue the project. - (c) The procurement of P3 agreements by the city shall be governed by fellow-the provisions of this article-IV.
+Requirements of other sections or articles of this chapter 3-3, including but not limited to section 3-3-4, section 3-3-10, and section 3-3-13, shall not apply to procurements under this Agritcle IV unless such requirement is expressly included or incorporated by reference in the procurement documents.
+The city shall ensure that generally accepted business practices for exemptions provided by this article IV-are part of the procurement process or are included in the P3 agreement. - (d) The city may develop and maintain a separate P3 policy containing more detailed procedures and requirements for entering into P3 agreements, consistent with this article $\frac{1}{\sqrt{2}}$.